 2.2 Qualifications for membership are as stipulated in the Constitution and these bylaws.

 2.3 There are three categories of membership:

 An Active Member is a member in good standing who has been officially confirmed as having met the requirements for membership outlined in the Constitution and these bylaws, and who regularly attends and actively supports the church in ways outlined in the membership covenant.

 Active Members are eligible:

 b) to give primary leadership to church ministries; and

-c) unless otherwise restricted in these bylaws, to hold office.
+c) unless otherwise restricted in these bylaws, to be elected to the Board.

-An Associate Member is a former Active Member who has been absent from the normal activities of the church for a period of three (3) months, and for reasons acceptable to the Board, desires to retain membership in the church.
+An Associate Member is a former Active Member who has been absent from the normal activities of the church for a period of three (3) months, and/or who is non-resident, and/or for reasons acceptable to the Board, desires to retain membership in the church.

-Associate Members may not vote at meetings of members, nor hold office in the church.
+Associate Members may not vote at meetings of members, nor be member of the Board in the church.

 An Associate Member may be returned to Active Member status at the discretion of the Board.